Spec-ify/specify/README.md

 ## Fallback

-As previously mentioned, **Specify** automatically **POST**s the results of it's runtime to **Specified** and then automatically opens the customized page, while also copying that URL to the clipboard.
+As previously mentioned, **Specify** automatically **POST**s the results of its runtime to **Specified** and then automatically opens the customized page, while also copying that URL to the clipboard.

 Alternatively, whenever **Specify** is unable to complete said **POST** request, or is set to not upload by the user, the **.json** file is instead written into the same directory as the **Specify** **executable** is ran from.
 This **.json** can then be manually uploaded to **Specified** to generate the view.